How Adoption of Blockchain in Real Estate Changing the Scenario?

 3. File and Payments

 Likewise, introduction of cryptocurrencies can lower down the barrier of different currencies used at different places.
-It can even minimize the involved taxes and fees, alongside streamlining payment process.
+It can even minimize the involved taxes and fees, alongside streamlining the payment process.

 4. Property Management

 In the traditional real estate economy, the process of property management is highly complex, especially when multiple stakeholders are involved.

 The management of property is either done offline via manual paperwork, or some independent softwares is used.
 Because of this, the information remains confined to a particular database or person.